sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-9K/examples/rgb_screen.md

 First we define front porch, back porch and valid pixel data.

 As for the front porch timing and back porch timing which have been mentioned earlier, it can be combined into an erasing time, that is, one can be set to 0, and the other can be set to the erasing time.
 Anyway, the front porch timing and back porch timing can be added up to meet the timing requirements in the table is ok.

 ### Define variables

-- Define some variables helps us to meet timing requirment
+- Define some variables helps us to meet timing requirement

 ```verilog